prasad130495/Jarvis_AI/README.md

 # Jarvis_AI

-Make your own J.A.R.V.I.S in Python
+**Make your own J.A.R.V.I.S in Python**

 You will need the following libraries:

-pip install SpeechRecognition
+1. pip install SpeechRecognition

-pip install gTTS
+2. pip install gTTS

-pip install playsound
+3. pip install playsound

-pip install pyaudio
+4. pip install pyaudio

-pip install pyspeech
+5. pip install pyspeech

+**More information is available at https://prasaddev.com**